Inuit grammar: Verbs in secondary clauses

 A verb that has been fully inflected as described above is a complete proposition able to stand on its own.
 However, when clauses are linked in Inuktitut, a number of other morphosyntactic phenomena come into play.

-First, many secondary structures use other classes of verb suffixes that those used in main clauses.
+First, many secondary structures use other classes of verb suffixes than those used in main clauses.
 This article cannot cover the whole of Inuktitut morphology, especially since each class of inflexion has its own set of non-specific and specific endings and they vary significantly from dialect to dialect.
 The examples below are based on the North Baffin dialect.

 Fourth person inflection

-In secondary clauses, third person inflexions must make a distinction between instances where the two clauses have the same subject and those where the subject is different.
+In secondary clauses, third person inflections must make a distinction between instances where the two clauses have the same subject and those where the subject is different.
 In English, the sentence "He is leaving because he is tired" is ambiguous unless you know whether or not the two "he"s refer to different people.
 In Inuktitut, in contrast, this situation is clearly marked:

-The set of suffixes used to indicate the other third person is sometimes called the third person different, but is also often called the fourth person.
+The set of suffixes used to indicate the other third person is sometimes called the third person obviative, but is also often called the fourth person.
 This additional grammatical person is a pervasive feature of Inuktitut.